KBNLresearch/OpenRefine-Wikibase/README.md

 Purpose: reconciling and uploading data to Wikibases of the KB, using Openfine

 ## Wikibases of the KB
-* https://kbtestwikibase.wikibase.cloud/wiki/Main_Page (informal test/prototyping WB instance, not part of the KB IT infrastructure)
+* https://kbtestwikibase.wikibase.cloud/wiki/Main_Page (non-official sandbox/prototyping WB instance, not part of the KB IT infrastructure)
-* http://kbga-wiki-test.westeurope.azurecontainer.io/wiki/Main_Page (formal test WB instance, part of the IT-infra of the KB)
+* http://www.localhost:81 (internal, formal test WB instance, part of the IT-infra of the KB)

 ## Setting up a reconciliation service for your Wikibase instance